emmarjl/emmarjl.github.io/index.md

 ## Computer Science Projects

-My Github page is http://github.com/emmarjl.
+My Github page is http://github.com/emmarjl

 ### CPSC 120

 * Lab 4

-    Lab 4, part 2 was interesting to me because of the amount of if statements that went into the program.
-It taught me a lot about if statements and how they work, like how the order affects the outcome.
+    Lab 4, part 2 was one of my favorites because of the amount of if statements that went into the program.
+I didn't really understand if statements at first, however, by doing it over and over again in this lab, I started to become a little more familiar with how it works.
+This lab taught me a lot about if statements and the little details of how they are used properly.
 The Hi-Lo game was also something I was familiar with and something that is generally pretty logical, which made the process easier for me to understand.

+* Lab